Qualitative and Mixed Methods Data Analysis with Dedoose

 - Automatic upcoding: When automatic upcoding is turned on, any time that a child code is used while coding, the parent code will also be applied to the same segment of text.

-- Sort alphabetically: Just as it sounds like, this option reorders codes in alphabetical order, which can make it easier to find them in a lengthy code tree.
+- Sort alphabetically: Just as it sounds, this option reorders codes in alphabetical order, which can make it easier to find them in a lengthy code tree.

 - Color scheme: Changing the color scheme to “custom” allows for the use of colors designated in the process of adding codes to be used in the display.